-- 1. Teachers may now have an increased comfort level with virtual environments; with this, centers have the option of meeting more frequently during the program year.
+- 1. Creating a Virtual Center prior to the onset of COVID gave QuarkNet staff a legup on implementing on-line workshops.
+Nevertheless, offering numerous on-line workshops necessitated a rethinking of the content and format of these sessions. - 2.
+Teachers may now have an increased comfort level with virtual environments; with this, centers have the option of meeting more frequently during the program year.
 For example, remote sessions during the school year can support in-person workshops held during the summer or at other times.
-And, centers might opt to hold their program remotely even when in-person events are possible, bringing in teachers that are more distal to the center's location. - 2.
-Virtual workshops open up possibilities for centers to work collaboratively; for example, teachers could attend virtual workshops and physics talks held at other centers and explore topics that cut across centers. - Staff members can implement the following remote learning sessions beyond the immediate COVID need (if interest by teachers persists): (a) Coding Camp, which is being pilot-tested as a Coding Workshop held remotely (in program year 2021); (b) BAMC (Big Analysis of Muons in CMS) which offers a masterclass experience with simplified analyses while working remotely; and. (c) shorter half-day workshops (over a few days) conducted virtually.
-And, given their original design, Cosmic and CMS e-labs can be offered in person or remotely. - 4.
-The QuarkNet STEP UP workshops were modified to support virtual presentation; these can be implemented remotely in future program years. - 5.
-More than half of the DAP activities can be adapted for implementation in remote classrooms (see Table 29).
-These modifications enable teachers to use these activities not only in remote classrooms but also outside the classroom as homework assignments or in informal settings such as physics club meetings.
+And, centers might opt to hold their program remotely even when in-person events are possible, bringing in teachers that are more distal to the center's location. - 3.
+Virtual workshops open up possibilities for centers to work collaboratively; for example, teachers could attend virtual workshops and physics talks held at other centers and explore topics that cut across centers.

-Activity Level Activity Level Activity Level Quark Workbench 0 Calculate the Z Mass 1 Mean Lifetime Part 2: Cosmic Muons 2 Shuffling the Particle Deck 0 Mean Lifetime Part 1: Dice 1 Atlas Data Express 2 Dice, Histograms, and Probability 0 What Heisenberg Knew 1 Making it 'Round the Bend -Quantitative 2 Histograms: the Basics 0 Histograms: Uncertainty 1 Mean Lifetime Part 3: MINERvA 2 Making it 'Round the Bend - Qualitative 0 Energy, Momentum, and Mass 1 Cosmic Racy e-Lab 3 Rolling with Rutherford 1 CMS Data Express 2 CMS e-Lab 3
+Activity Level Activity Level Activity Level Quark Workbench 0 Calculate the Z Mass 1 Mean Lifetime Part 2: 2 Cosmic Muons Shuffling the Particle Deck 0 Mean Lifetime Part 1: 1 Atlas Data Express 2 Dice Dice, Histograms, and Probability 0 What Heisenberg Knew 1 Making it 'Round the 2 Bend -Quantitative Histograms: the Basics 0 Histograms: Uncertainty 1 Mean Lifetime Part 3: 2 MINERvA Making it 'Round the Bend - 0 Energy, Momentum, and 1 Cosmic Racy e-Lab 3 Qualitative - Mass - Rolling with Rutherford 1 CMS Data Express 2 CMS e-Lab 3